Weilin-Liao1/SQL/README.md

 Image source: <a href="https://www.scnsoft.com/blog/sales-analytics"> neenopal.com </a>

-Data analytics helps businesses improve performance, work more efficiently, maximize profit, and make smarter decisions.
-SQL is a powerful tool widely used in data analysis and serves as the standard language for storing, retrieving, and working with data in databases.
+Data analytics helps businesses in optimizing performance, operating more efficiently, maximizing profits, and making informed decisions.
+Structured Query Language (SQL) is a powerful and essential tool for data analytics, serving as the standard language for storing, retrieving, and manipulating data in databases.

+When compared to Excel, which is user-friendly and flexible, users can easily view data and calculations.
+However, Excel can only handle around 1 million rows of data, and complex operations may significantly slow down the system.
+In contrast, databases can load over 10 million rows of data in under a minute, and data is safer in SQL storage compared to Excel, where accidental data deletion is less likely.
+Therefore, SQL databases are excellent options for storing, manipulating, and analyzing large amounts of data.

 ## Sales Performance